xkbeyer/CatchTestAdapter/README.md

 Status
 ======
-The skeleton test adapter is done.
+- The skeleton test adapter is done.
+- Test cases are shown after discovery process.
+But no source information due to the fact that the Catch EXE doesn't have the option to figure it out.

 TODO
 ====